Personal & Professional

 Teaching, public speaking, education, and research has been a natural progression as my work with clients has resulted in transformative shifts for so many.
 I started the Center for Attention Rehabilitation and Education, C.A.R.E., a non-profit, networking a broad cross-section of care providers in a variety of disciplines, making available at low or no-cost an array of alternative health and wellness services to underserved populations, most specifically to veterans and their families.
 Research requires a great deal of time so my research has been primarily contained within the Master and Doctoral programs I completed.
 I have chosen to devote most of my focus presently to my private practice.
 I have been serving the non-profit vision and mission, for the past 20 years.

 In addition to my professional interests and accomplishments, I enjoy hiking, soaring, and ocean fishing.
 I love traveling and immersing myself in other cultures.
-I am a devoted student of Iyengar Yoga; I am a devoted student of the Bhagavad Gita as taught by Sat Shree and Sri Atmananda . . . and I am a lover of the sea.
+I am a devoted student of Iyengar Yoga; I am a devoted student of Integral Yoga and the Bhagavad Gita as taught by Sri Aurobindo and The Mother . . . and I am a lover of the sea.